retog/page-to-extension-rpc/README.md

 page an extension.

 This extension includes a content script, which is injected into the accessed pages.
-This content script provides an api that can be accessed from any page using a [muxrpc](https://github.com/ssb-js/muxrpc) connection.
+This content script build and connects pull-streams both to the page and the bakground script so that the background script can provide an api that can be accessed from any page using a [muxrpc](https://github.com/ssb-js/muxrpc) connection.

 The communication uses the page to extension messaging described at https://github.com/mdn/webextensions-examples/tree/master/page-to-extension-messaging, builds [pull-streams](https://github.com/pull-stream/pull-stream) on top of those messages and uses these streams for the RPC connection.
+The communication between content script and background script is similar an bases on the method described at https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#Communicating_with_background_scripts.

 ## How to try it